 Even animal lovers may be able to find rewarding work as an animal rehabilitation specialist.
 Some veterinarians lack the time or resources to assist animal patients in recovering from illness or injury, and animals, like humans, may require careful physical therapy and even behavioral training to adjust to a permanent injury.
 An animal rehabilitation specialist will most likely have some veterinary training and will likely require boarding space to provide intensive care to some patients.

 Taking related jobs during university can help a person who wants to work as a rehabilitation specialist get a job in the field quickly.
 Working in job placement agencies, volunteering at medical or rehab clinics, or even taking a secretarial position at a doctor’s office can all be beneficial in the long run.
-A person’s genuine interest in a field can be demonstrated to potential employers demonstrating ongoing dedication to that field.
+A person’s genuine interest in a field can be demonstrated to potential employers by demonstrating ongoing dedication to that field.
 Even temporary jobs can help you demonstrate your capability and passion for a future permanent position.